mdribeiro/DeepCFD/README.md

 ```

-NOTE: replace with `pip3 install deepcfd` if published by the original author of the package afterp pull request.
+NOTE: replace with `pip3 install deepcfd` if published by the original author of the package after the pull request.

 ## Usage